oceanprotocol-archive/OEPs/5/README.md

 <a name="service-plugins"></a>
 ### Service Plugins

-Ocean Agent SHOULD provide a pluggable mechanism allowing to interact with external providers.
+Ocean Agent SHOULD provide a pluggable mechanism that allows interaction with external providers.
-It could be:
+This could be:

 * **Computing Providers** - In charge of providing off-chain or on-chain computing services.
-For example Amazon EC2, XAIN, Enigma, etc.
+For example Amazon EC2, Truebit, Weeve, XAIN, Enigma, etc.
 * **Storage or Data Providers** - In charge of providing storage services off-chain or on-chain.
-Like Amazon S3, IPFS, etc.
+Like Amazon S3, IPFS, BigchainDB, SWARM, etc.
 * **UX/UI Providers** - In charge of providing visual interfacing with the system.

-Because is difficult to define upfront the different providers to integrate, it's important to implement a pluggable mechanism allowing to extend the systems supported by the system.
+Because is cumbersome to define upfront the different providers to integrate, it's important to implement a pluggable mechanism allowing to extend the systems supported by the system.

 ![Ocean Agent Plugins System](images/agent-plugins.png)

-In the above picture the Storage, Computing and UX/UI interfaces have the responsibility of modelling the interaction with the external systems.
-Having this approach, support additional providers would require only the implementation of the communication with the new provider, but the integration with the rest of the system should be simpler.
+In the above picture the storage, computing and UX/UI interfaces have the responsibility of modelling the interaction with external systems.
+Using this approach, supporting additional providers would only require the implementation of the communication with a new provider.
+From there onwards, the integration with the rest of the system is abstracted.

-Depending of the implementation of the system, the usage of one plugin or another one, could be made by configuration or using dependency injection.
+Depending on the implementation of the system, the usage of one plugin or another one could be made by configuration or using dependency injection.

 ```java